MicrosoftDocs/query-docs/query-languages/dax/summarizecolumns-function-dax.md

 )
 ```

-Even though both expressions return blank for some rows, they're included since there are no non-ignored expressions which return blank.
+Even though both expressions return blank for some rows, they're included since there are no unignored expressions which return blank.

 |CustomerId|TotalQty|BlankIfTotalQtyIsNot3|
 |--------------|------------|-------------------------|